180254/ile/ile_telegraf/README.txt

-"ile" project - ile_telegraf - Some telegraf configuration.
+"ile" project - Some telegraf configuration, and appropriate grafana dashboard.